EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 Appendix B Board of Appeals.
 Section 113 of Chapter 1 requires the establishment of a board of appeals to hear appeals regarding determinations made by the building official.
 Appendix B provides qualification standards for members of the board as well as operational procedures of such board.

 Appendix C Group U—Agricultural Buildings.
 Appendix C provides a more liberal set of standards for the construction of agricultural buildings, rather than strictly following the Utility building provision, reflective of their specific usage and limited occupant load.
-The provisions of the appendix, when adopted, allow reasonable heights and areas commensurate with the risk of agricultural buildings.
+The provisions of this appendix, when adopted, allow reasonable heights and areas commensurate with the risk of agricultural buildings.

 Appendix E Supplementary Accessibility Requirements.
 The Architectural and Transportation Barriers Compliance Board (U.S. Access Board) has revised and updated its accessibility guidelines for buildings and facilities covered by the Americans with Disabilities Act (ADA) and the Architectural Barriers Act (ABA).
 Appendix E includes scoping requirements contained in the 2010 ADA Standards for Accessible Design that are not in Chapter 11 and not otherwise mentioned or mainstreamed throughout the code.
-Items in the appendix address subjects not typically addressed in building codes (e.g., beds, room signage, transportation facilities).
+Items in the appendix address subjects not typically addressed in building codes (for example, beds, room signage, transportation facilities).

 Appendix F Rodentproofing.
 The provisions of this appendix are minimum mechanical methods to prevent the entry of rodents into a building.
 These standards, when used in conjunction with cleanliness and maintenance programs, can significantly reduce the potential of rodents invading a building.

 Appendix H Signs.
 Appendix H gathers in one place the various code standards that regulate the construction and protection of outdoor signs.
-Whenever possible, the appendix provides standards in performance language, thus allowing the widest possible application.
+Whenever possible, this appendix provides standards in performance language, thus allowing the widest possible application.

 Appendix I Patio Covers.
 Appendix I provides standards applicable to the construction and use of patio covers.
 It is limited in application to patio covers accessory to dwelling units.
 Covers of patios and other outdoor areas associated with restaurants, mercantile buildings, offices, nursing homes or other nondwelling occupancies would be subject to standards in the main code and not this appendix.

 Appendix J Grading.
 Appendix J provides standards for the grading of properties.
-The appendix also provides standards for administration and enforcement of a grading program including permit and inspection requirements.
+This appendix also provides standards for administration and enforcement of a grading program including permit and inspection requirements.
 Appendix J was originally developed in the 1960s and used for many years in jurisdictions throughout the western states.
 It is intended to provide consistent and uniform code requirements anywhere grading is considered an issue.

 Appendix K Administrative Provisions.
 Appendix K primarily provides administrative provisions for jurisdictions adopting and enforcing NFPA 70—the National Electrical Code (NEC).
 The provisions contained in this appendix are compatible with administrative and enforcement provisions contained in Chapter 1 of the IBC and the other International Codes.
 Annex H of NFPA 70 also contains administrative provisions for the NEC; however, some of its provisions are not compatible with IBC Chapter 1.
 Section K110 also contains technical provisions that are unique to this appendix and are in addition to technical standards of NFPA 70.